Review of Relais San Lorenzo B&B in Lucca, Italy

 There is always a fair amount of uncertainty when it comes to booking accommodations when traveling abroad.
 You can read all the reviews you want, look at countless pictures, and still end up being disappointed.
 That is why when we find a truly exceptional place at a fair price, I feel compelled to write about it.
 We found just such a place recently, located in the heart of historic Lucca.
 Relais San Lorenzo B&B, owned and operated by host Daniela and her son Michele, do everything right to make your stay a memorable one.

-Located in the restored fifteenth century Orsucci palace, Relais San Lorenzo has five rooms, all renovated in the typical Tuscan style.
+Located in the restored fifteenth-century Orsucci palace, Relais San Lorenzo has five rooms, all renovated in the typical Tuscan style.
 Each room is tastefully decorated and has a private en-suite bathroom, air-conditioning, mini-frig with cold drinks for your use, color television, and internet connection.
 The rooms are large, clean, and quiet.
 One room does have a small balcony while another has access to a large terrace overlooking the courtyard.
 There is a large common room with ample seating where breakfast is served daily.
-The rooms are on the second floor of the historic Orsucci palace, and the building has a center courtyard, which would appear to accommodate parking if you come to Lucca with a vehicle.
+The rooms are on the second floor of the historic Orsucci palace, and the building has a central courtyard, which would appear to accommodate parking if you come to Lucca with a vehicle.
 For those with mobility issues please note that there is no elevator, but help with your bags will be arranged if needed.

 Relais San Lorenzo is centrally located on a rather quiet street in historic Lucca close to the Anfiteatro and Piazza San Michele.
 There are plenty of excellent restaurants close by including one in the same building, Locando di Bacca, which we did try and was exceptional.
 Really, everything inside Lucca’s massive walls is within easy walking distance of San Lorenzo, and the train station, which is located just outside the wall is only about a twelve minute walk.